Indigenous Policy Institute

 Reconciliation & Policy Advisory Group

 For true institutional change, FLC must evaluate and review existing institutional policies through a reconciliation lens.
-Since Fall 2025 the Department of Reconciliation has started an advisory group of students to review institutional policies and procedures and make recommendations on existing and new institutional policies related to reconciliation.
+Since Fall 2025 the Reconciliation Department has started an advisory group of students to review institutional policies and procedures and make recommendations on existing and new institutional policies related to reconciliation.
 This Advisory Group will contribute to cultural change and experience hands-on learning for internal policy change.

 Membership in this group is refreshed on a yearly basis.